PROSTANOIDS - PROSTAGLANDINS, PROSTACYCLINS and THROMBOXANES

 3. Prostanoid Catabolism

 Prostanoids function close to the site of synthesis, and they are deactivated before they are exported into the circulation as inactive metabolites.
 Some, such as PGI and TXA, are deactivated spontaneously as described above.
 However, active enzyme systems also operate, and these function primarily by reaction with the 15(S)-hydroxyl group as discussed in the Introductory webpage.
-However, a significant portion of the thromboxanes undergoes dehydrogenation at C-11 by an 11-dehydroxythromboxane B2 dehydrogenase to form 11dh-TXB2, a metabolite found in human blood plasma and urine.
+A significant portion of the thromboxanes undergoes dehydrogenation at C-11 by an 11-dehydroxythromboxane B2 dehydrogenase to form 11dh-TXB2, a metabolite found in human blood plasma and urine.

 4. The Functions of Prostanoids